wchathura/utility_code/wgcna/README.md

 # wgcna_analysis

-Code for running WGCNA blockwise module detection,
+Code for running WGCNA blockwise module detection and some utility functions to analyze the output
-As input use the tpm=tpm+1 -> log2 transformed